Feeling Trapped by a Job Bond in India: Is It Legal to Leave Without Paying?

 vineet55

 Thanks a lot, everyone, for helping.
 Just one more thing... they are not accepting my resignation, so I am planning to leave the organization without resigning.
 In this case, can they do anything?
-And can they create problems for me when I join another company because I have an offer in hand and I am planning to join it?
+Can they create problems for me when I join another company because I have an offer in hand and I am planning to join it?
 Also, I have not filled the NSR form for them.

 farzi ahmed